andyngh/noHiC/README.md

 ./nohic-viz.R <chrom_lengths.csv> <misassemblies.csv> <output_prefix> <scale_factor>
 ```

-Where, `chrom_lengths.csv` contains 2 columns **with** headers (`chrom` and `length`). `misassemblies.csv` is the assembly error file with misassemblies from both CRAQ and Inspector.
+Here, `chrom_lengths.csv` contains 2 columns **with** headers (`chrom` and `length`). `misassemblies.csv` is the assembly error file from both CRAQ and Inspector.

-`paf2dotplot.R`: this the script used for constructing dot plot showing whole genome alignments between the input assembly and a reference genome.
+`paf2dotplot.R`: this is the script used for constructing a dot plot showing whole genome alignments between the input assembly and a reference genome.
 The script usage is in [this repository](https://github.com/moold/paf2dotplot?tab=readme-ov-file).

 `chr_len.csv`: this file contains the chromosome lengths for misassembly visualizations.

 `error_to_plots.csv`: this file contains the combined misassemblies indetified by both CRAQ and Inspector.

-`plotted_errors.svg`: this file contains the  misassembly visualizations.
+`plotted_errors.svg`: the misassembly visualizations.

 `query_to_reference.paf`: the PAF file containing the alignments between the input and the reference.